-A thought-leader, two-time TEDx speaker, author, and CEO of Strata Leadership, Dr. Mellor is an experienced executive coach, who has provided in excess of 3,000 coaching sessions for executive leaders.
-He serves as a sounding board, sparring partner and a source of encouragement for leaders seeking to maximize their effectiveness.
+A thought-leader, two-time TEDx speaker, author, and CEO of Strata Leadership, Dr. Mellor is an experienced executive coach who has provided over 3,000 coaching sessions for executive leaders.
+He serves as a sounding board, thought partner, and a source of encouragement for leaders seeking to maximize their effectiveness.

 Dr. Mellor earned the Doctor of Education in Organizational Leadership degree from Pepperdine University, where he was a Colleagues Grant recipient.
 He earned the Master of Dispute Resolution degree from the prestigious Straus Institute for Dispute Resolution at the Pepperdine University School of Law, where he was named a Straus Fellow.
 He earned the Master of Science in Education degree from Harding University while serving as the Graduate Assistant to the University President.
-He earned the Bachelor of Arts from Harding University where he was elected Student Association President.
+He earned the Bachelor of Arts from Harding University, where he was elected Student Association President.
+Dr. Mellor has pursued postdoctoral studies through the College of Executive Coaching.

 Shared Mental Models-Managing for Success